SpongeBaby1/Academic-website/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
+      text:
+        description: |2-
-      text: Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
+          Master of Engineering (M.E.) in Environmental Engineering University of Shanghai for Science and Technology (USST) Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
   # - block: features
   #   content:
   #     title: Skills